 Other popular items that felters enjoy creating include foods, plants, and cartoon characters.
 Grab a beginners’ kit with all the tools you need to start.

 Hand embroidery is the process of using a needle and thread to decorate fabric or other material.

 As the name implies, it is entirely done by hand using a variety of stitches.
 There are a few types of hand embroidery hobbies including the following:

 - Cross Stitching: Uses X-shaped stitches on Aida cloth

 - Crewel: Uses wool as the thread of choice

-Knitting is a hobby for teens who have an interest in making things from yarn.
+Knitting is a hobby for teens interested in making things from yarn.

-It utilizes two needles as opposed to the one hooked needle used in crochet.
-The type of stitches used in knitting is also different than those you would find while crocheting.
+It utilizes two needles instead of the one hooked needle used in crochet.
+The type of stitches used in knitting differs from those you would find while crocheting.

 Crochet is another type of needlecraft where the yarn is manipulated to make a fabric or textile.

 Unlike knitting, only one needle is used for crocheting.
 This needle also has a hook at the end to help interlock the loops in the thread.